-A map of the First Geographical Area is provided at the end of this policy.
+Churchill Academy's Catchment Area is shown in the map at the end of this policy.

-Gordano
+Gordano School

 - 1. Children in Care at the time of application and children who were previously in Care but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been in Care. - 2.
-Children who reside within the First Geographical Area who have a sibling on roll at the school at the time of application who will still be on roll at the time of admission and who lives at the same home address. - 3.
-Children who reside within the First Geographical Area or with a confirmed move to a home address within First Geographical Area which can be evidenced at the time of application. - 4.
+Children who reside within the Catchment Area who have a sibling on roll (including the Sixth Form) at the time of admission and who lives at the same home address. - 3.
+Children who reside within the Catchment Area or with a confirmed move to a home address within Catchment Area which can be evidenced at the time of application. - 4.
 Children not satisfying a higher criterion

-A map of the First Geographical Area is provided at the end of this policy.
+A map of the Catchment Area is provided at the end of this policy.